[Previous page Index page - The English Business of Slavery - ] [You are now on a page filed as business0.html] [Next page Chapter 1 ] -

 In British historiography, it often appears that Wagner's view has won the day - and it is taken that aristocracy had little direct engagement in English trade.
 So, I have taken pains to discover genealogical connections between English aristocracy, commercial adventurers, and the upper echelons of England's commercial sector, particularly the Lords Mayor and aldermen of London, plus financiers and other notable names.

-on merchants, Rabb had originally intended to treat genealogical
+working on merchants, Rabb had originally intended to treat

-data, but as his project was already complex, he ceased work on
+genealogical data, but as his project was already complex, he

 Rabb's decisions on data use meant that scholars have had to wait for Brenner’s work (published 1992-1993) for better than inklings on commercial networks focused in London, of family relationships, commercial relationships and activity, and the involvements of aristocrats or members of their families.